-When measuring in diagonal arrangement, the transducer mounting fixtures are mounted on opposite sides of the pipe, see Fig. 6.18.
-When measuring in reflection arrangement, the transducer mounting fixtures are mounted on the same side of the pipe, see Fig. 6.19.
+When measuring in diagonal arrangement, the transducer mounting fixtures are mounted on opposite sides of the pipe.
+When measuring in reflection arrangement, the transducer mounting fixtures are mounted on the same side of the pipe.

 When measuring in diagonal arrangement with 2 beams in displaced X arrangement, 4 transducer mounting fixtures have to be mounted.
-When measuring in reflection arrangement with a small transducer distance, only 1 transducer mounting fixture has to be mounted, see Tab.
-6.3.
+When measuring in reflection arrangement with a small transducer distance, only 1 transducer mounting fixture has to be mounted.

 Tab.
-6.3: Approximate values for the mounting of both transducers in a Variofix L
+6.1: Approximate values for the mounting of both transducers in a Variofix L